 This mushroom grows near hemlock in Maine.
 Aside from nausea, diarrhea, and stomach pain, ingesting this mushroom also causes intense weakness.

-What to Keep in Mind As You Forage
+Practical Tips to Keep in Mind as You Forage

 To avoid collecting a dangerous look-alike, learn to make a spore print before your first adventure.